Updated: May 6, 2020

 - Models to predict customer churn

-- Models to predict customer preferences (including preference for a particular product / service)
+- Models to predict customer preferences (including a preference for a particular product/service)

 - Models to predict customer lifetime value